 - For improved monitoring and adjustment, those making decisions are encouraged to share the decisions they made and what they learned during implementation.
 This allows everyone involved to harvest learning and make improved decisions in future based on that learning.

-Individuals working the Genuine Contact way, who have agreed to adhere to our Statement of Quality Commitment, are considered Genuine Contact Professionals and are able to make decisions about how they conduct their work independently.
-When GC Professionals come together in working partnerships, they make their own agreements about how decision-making will be done.
+Members of the Genuine Contact Organization are able to make decisions about how they conduct their work independently.
+When members come together in working partnerships, they make their own agreements about how decision-making will be done.

-They are encouraged to share their experiences of working the Genuine Contact way in future mentoring opportunities to support the collective learning of all GC Professionals and to improve future decision-making about the Genuine Contact way of working.
+They are encouraged to share their experiences of working the Genuine Contact way to support the collective learning of all members and to improve future decision-making about the Genuine Contact way of working.

 Authorized GC Trainers

-People who have completed all 9 modules of the Genuine Contact program are authorized to teach these modules.
+People who have completed the Train the Trainer module and all of its prerequisites are authorized to teach these modules.
 As authorized GC Trainers, they are able to make decisions about the workshops they offer – public or in-house, online or in-person, the number of participants, the cost for participation, the facilitation design for the workshop, and more considerations are all up to the individual GC Trainer.
 GC Trainers who work together in partnership to offer GC Program workshops make their own private agreements about how this decision-making will be done.

-They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in our Google Group discussions, or through 1:1 mentoring with another colleague.
+They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in the Google Group discussions, or through 1:1 mentoring with another colleague.

-They are encouraged to share their experiences facilitating GC Program modules in future mentoring opportunities to support the collective learning of all GC Trainers and to improve future decision-making about workshop facilitation.
+They are encouraged to share their facilitation designs and experiences facilitating GC Program modules with other Trainers to support the collective learning of all GC Trainers and to improve future decision-making about workshop facilitation.

 Individuals, Project Teams, and Working Groups working IN the GCO

-The international Genuine Contact Organization is a learning playground where our members participate in the work of the organization as an opportunity to learn the inner-workings of a Genuine Contact Organization first-hand.
-Members might take on work individually, as short-term teams who come together to complete a specific project (eg: the Strategic Plan Refresh Team), or as working groups that continue their work over a long period of time (eg: the Leadership Management Team).
+The international Genuine Contact Organization is a learning playground where members participate in the work of the organization as an opportunity to learn the inner workings of a Genuine Contact Organization first-hand.
+Members might take on work individually, as short-term teams who come together to complete a specific project (eg: the Strategic Plan Refresh Team), or as working groups that continue their work over a long period of time (eg: the Leadership Action Team).

 Each individual, team, or group is able to make decisions for the purposes of completing their scope of work.
-The person/people doing the work make decisions about which decision-making method to use and are encouraged to use 5toFold as the GCO’s chosen decision-making method whenever possible.
+The person/people doing the work make decisions about which decision-making method to use and are encouraged to use 5toFold as the GCO’s chosen decision-making method whenever possible and practical.

 Their decisions must satisfy the Foundational Givens of Genuine Contact and current Operating Givens.